trynmaps/metrics-mvp/metrics_api.md

 ### Query

 The root query object for the API.
-The `routeInfo` and `routeMetrics` fields require input parameters.
+The `routeConfig` and `routeMetrics` fields require input parameters.

 | Field Name | Type | Description |
 | --- | --- | --- |